 A GOG 366 (= A GLO 366) India: Field Study of Development Issues (3)

 A faculty-led field course requiring a minimum of three weeks full-time study in India.
-Broadens and deepens the agenda of A GOG/A GLO 266 “India: Development Debates”, examining urban and rural development issues in and around three major Indian cities.
+Broadens and deepens the agenda of A GOG/A GLO/A USP 364Y “India: Development Debates”, examining urban and rural development issues in and around three major Indian cities.
 Each city will be home to the course for one week.
 Students will study major issues (e.g., the management of urban traffic flows, the organization of small-scale retailing, the redevelopment of poor neighborhoods, and the work of micro-business and social welfare NGO’s) through a combination of direct observation, institutional visits, and conversations with local experts.
-Prerequisite(s): permission of instructor and the Office of International Education.
+Prerequisite(s): permission of instructor and the Center for International Education and Global Strategy.

 This class will build a foundation for the lager field of statistical analysis and planning methodologies.
 Students will develop fundamental skills, such as data collection and presentation, descriptive analysis, and data interpretation.
 When the course successfully completed, students will be to identify different types of data, accurate present data in table and graphic format, describe and analysis data using statistic tools such as measures of central tendency and dispersion, conduct hypothesis testing, build confidence intervals and use these tools to analyze places.
 Prerequisite(s): A MAT 108 or equivalent.

 Techniques of reproduction graphics with emphasis on map planning and construction.
 Utilization of half-tone, color-key, and other production processes as models of cartographic expression.
 Prerequisite(s): A GOG 290.

 A GOG 404 Topics in Physical Geography (1–4)

 In-depth examination of a significant topic in Physical Geography.
 May be repeated up to 9 credits when content varies.
 Prerequisite(s): A GOG 101 or permission of instructor.